heyudude/DSMR-reader-import/README.md

 Domoticz uses 2 tables one for the Gas meter readings, the other for the 4 counters from the Electricity.
 The CSV file format can be used for other soures also, I included 2 examples

+# Background
 I started working on 2 existing scripts, python and windows scripting.
 Both have been at the root of my python script: why another one?
 Windows is not my thing ;) The python version is ok but it requires quite a bit of data ombutting.
 Both not optimal

+# How does it work?
+- Reading in CSV structure,
+- filter on the 2 indexes for the meters
+- Remove redundant columns
+- Merge electricity and gas measurements
+- import via the API

+Try it first with 1 date and then everything else

+# The steps
 Disclaimer: I created and tested this on a temporary version of DSMR-Reader, I will do the real conversion only after checking that it is actually correct ;)
 The steps: